 If you are familiar with Turkish recipes, you already know about borek pastry.
 We haven't met a single person (including kids) who doesn't like it.

 These are always a hit at Turkish brunch parties or tea parties in the afternoon.
-As you can make 10-12 boreks from one package of filo dough, they are perfect for gatherings.
+They are perfect for gatherings, so you might need to double the measurements here.

 And the leftovers are life savers during the week.
-They make a great quick lunch for us, especially when it is a shooting day.
+They make a great quick lunch for us, especially when it is a photo shoot day.
 And a wonderful school lunch for our son.

 You don't need to reheat them.
 Just bring them to room temperature (if they have been stored in the fridge) and enjoy.